ChatTemplar/ExampleShell/Readme.txt

 -Network-based attacks

 You can use the ReverseShellAddon.py code to run python trough the reverse shell.
 Simple copy The line in the code.
+The ReverseShellText.py is to open Text editor on the target machine.

 Do not use this code for malicious intent!